Construal Level International Multilab Replication Project

 Join a global network of labs in the largest ever collaborative effort

 to evaluate construal level theory.

 What’s the project’s aim?
-To replicate key experimental findings underpinning Construal Level Theory (CLT)—a theory that suggests that psychologically distant things are more abstractly represented than psychologically close ones.
+To replicate key findings underpinning Construal Level Theory (CLT)—a theory that suggests that psychologically distant things are more abstractly represented than psychologically close ones.